yochaigal/cairn/adventures/conversions/where-the-wheat-grows-tall.md

 - Can vanish into the crops without a save (their laughter may reveal location).

 #### Crops Spirit
-10 HP, 1 Armor, 9 STR, 14 DEX, 6 WIL, farming tools or talons (2d6)
+10 HP, 1 Armor, 9 STR, 14 DEX, 6 WIL, farming tools or talons (d8+d8)
 - If attacked, animates crops to subdue attacker (DEX to break free).
-On a fail, the target is strangled and asphyxiates quickly.
+On a fail, the target is strangled unconscious and eventually asphyxiates.

 #### Crow/Owl Spirit
+5 HP, 1 Armor, 8 STR, 10 DEx, 8 WIL, farming tool (d6), flock of birds (d4, _blast_)
+- If attacked, summons a flock of birds to their defense (additional d4 damage every round).
+- Critical damage: target must make two STR saves and keep the higher result.

 #### Ghosts

 #### The Likho, The One Eyed Witch